Professor Jonathan Craig

 He has published over 200 papers in peer-reviewed journals including the New England Journal of Medicine and Lancet, including editorials in these journals.
 He is on the editorial board for the American Journal of Kidney Disease, Nephrology and Evidence-Based Child Health.
 He has recently co-edited the textbook Evidence Based Nephrology.

-Jonathan is the Coordinating Editor of Cochrane Kidney and Transplant and is the Co-Chair of the Cochrane Collaboration.
+Jonathan is the Coordinating Editor of Cochrane Kidney and Transplant.
 He recently received the TJ Neill award for outstanding contribution to science in nephrology in Australia and New Zealand and the International Distinguished Medal of the National Kidney Foundation of the United States.